SamahElmahdi/Glaucoma-variant-calling/README.md

 project abstract is GlaucomaVC _abstract.pdf the command and steps for each  team member is assinged as the member name (samah, Dalia,Fayrouz, Marwa Abd elazim, Marwa Aswa)
-The  project Report is in Report file the FastQC for each sample reads is assinged as (samplename_1.html, samplename_2.html)& Google drive the Mapping QC stat is samplename.stat
+The  project Report is in Report file the FastQC for each sample reads is assinged as (samplename_1.html, samplename_2.html)& in a Google drive the Mapping QC stat is samplename.stat
 Markduplicates is samplename.txt
 The gvcf files for each sample coud not be uploaded on Github we upload it to a Google drive and this is the link